-Avoid these common marketing mistakes that your competitors are making and stay ahead of the curve.
+Avoid these common healthcare marketing mistakes that your competitors are making and stay ahead of the curve.

 “Know thyself.
 Know the customer.
 Innovate."

 Those are the words of Beth Comstock, former Vice Chair and Chief Marketing and Commercial Officer for GE, who clearly has had her fair share of experience in marketing over the years.
 Healthcare marketing is all about staying ahead of the curve – being innovative.
 In recent years, that had undoubtedly meant shifting away from traditional methods in order to test the waters of digital marketing.
 These days, however, merely dipping your feet in to stay ahead of the curve are long gone – it’s time to dive headfirst into the world of online marketing.
 Simply throwing away your old school, Yellow-Books-and-brochures strategies, and signing up for a few social media accounts is no longer sufficient.
 You need to know how to navigate the complexities of online marketing in order to separate your practice from your competitors and avoid making the same mistakes they are making.

 While online medical marketing may seem relatively mainstream to some, it is still firmly in the beginning stages of its existence.
 The Internet’s elaborate marriage of constant developments and endless possibilities has caused many healthcare professionals to adapt slower to modern forms of marketing.
-These intricacies have lead to a number of common mistakes made in online healthcare marketing that have depleted the efforts of medical practices across the globe.
+These intricacies have led to a number of common mistakes made in online healthcare marketing that have depleted the efforts of medical practices across the globe.

 Here are the 7 most common healthcare marketing mistakes that you’ll want to be sure to avoid: